How to Care for Soapstone & How to Remove Scratches from Soapstone

 How to care for soapstone is the number one question people ask when they are considering a soapstone countertop, fireplace or sink.
 Relax…it’s EASY!
+Raw soapstone slabs vary in color without any oil and range from green to gray to black.

-We recommend applying dry-wax, mineral or baby oil to the surface of your soapstone 24 hours after it is installed.
+To care for soapstone, we recommend applying dry-wax, mineral or baby oil to the surface of your soapstone 24 hours after it is installed.
 We do not automatically apply anything because all the silicone and caulks used during installation need to cure for 24 hours after installation.

 The application of mineral or baby oil is fast, easy and serves two purposes.
 First and foremost it brings out the natural colors of the stone and secondly it masks smudges from oils that will appear as dark marks or smudges.
 Many people think about leaving the soapstone natural, but then choose to oil it to hide smudges and finger print oils.

 Most people who choose soapstone countertops oil their tops a few times a year and then reduce the frequency of oiling or stop completely.
 They allow the natural patina to sets in and achieve a soft natural weathered look which they sought in the first place.
 Other people oil or wax much more frequently.
 This is simply a personal choice.
+I have soapstone floors and a fireplace that we have never oiled at all.
+Same for my bathroom.
+I like it the way it is naturally.

 Mineral oil is a very thin, “food safe” oil found in every grocery store or drug store, it is inexpensive and readily available.
 As it begins to evaporate it can leave a dry uneven coloration as it dissipates.
 Baby Oil makes the stone even darker than mineral oil and is easier to apply because it is so thin.
 Dry-wax does not evaporate or dry out nearly as quickly and tends to have the very same look.
 Dry-wax is a mixture of Carnauba wax and walnut oil.